drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 ============

-The precompiled binaries provided here have extended support for everything which is normally not configured to be compiled (56 Bit, some other old ciphers) and come with extended support for new cipher suites and/or features which are not yet in the official branch.
+The precompiled binaries provided here have extended support for everything which is normally not configured to be compiled (56 Bit, export/ANOn ciphers, SSLv2 etc.)
+The bninraies come also with extended support for new cipher suites and/or features which are not yet in the official branch.

-They are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans.
+The binaries in this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans.
 He has patched the master git branch to support CHACHA20 + POLY1305 and other ciphers (like CAMELIA 256 Bit).